-The PTO reached an agreement with Eurosport to provide ‘multi-platform’ coverage across Europe of the inaugural Collins Cup event.
+We would love you to follow the race via our LIVE Updates but if you have to watch the race live the PTO reached an agreement with Eurosport to provide ‘multi-platform’ coverage across Europe of the inaugural Collins Cup event.

 As part of the deal, Eurosport will broadcast the race in 20 different languages, including coverage on Eurosport 1 and 2 as well as the Eurosport App and the Discovery+ OTT Platform.

 The entire seven-hour coverage will appear on Eurosport 2 on August 28 – simulcast on the Eurosport App.
 A shorter highlight show will air the following day on Eurosport 1.

 The Collins Cup highlights and live coverage will also be aired cross the Asia Pacific region through Eurosport, as well as highlights in India.
 BT Sport will have highlights in the UK.
 Fox Sports and Kayo Sports will broadcast live in Australia.